beku/Argyll-Releases/Readme.txt

 the tools for typical color management tasks is also available.
 A mailing list provides support for more advanced usage.

-This is Version 1.00.
+This is Version 1.0.3, a bug fix update to 1.0.0 released in July 2008.
 The last full release was in December 2005, with V0.7 Beta releases in between.
 The first public release of icclib was in November 1998, and of Argyll was in July 2000.
 Code development commenced in 1995.
 See Changes Summary for an